Actions

 button by name — the agent does not need to fire the action itself, and

-in fact can't without the actions.team.run permission on its own role.
+in fact can't without the `actions.team.run` permission on its own role.

-Design Decisions
+## Design Decisions

-Zero-footprint empty state — when no actions apply to an entity, the block renders nothing rather than "No actions available".
-Cleaner detail pages, and most entities in most tenants have zero actions until a user or admin authors them.
+pages, and most entities in most tenants have zero actions until a user

-actions.team.run is separate from entities.team.update — editing
+**`actions.team.run` is separate from `entities.team.update`** — editing

 an entity is a different permission than firing an automation on it.
 A